The Surprising Reasons Different Generations Are Stressed About Money

 Here Are The 4 Important Insurance Terms Gen Z Employees Need To Know

 Insurance is a complex topic, no matter how experienced you are.
 However, Gen Z employees are suffering from a lack of knowledge of insurance terms and policies.
-In fact, when surveyed by the National Association of Insurance Commissioners (NAIC), only about a quarter of Gen Z adults could define the terms “deductible” (27%) and “copay” (29%).
+In fact, only about a quarter of Gen Z adults could define the terms “deductible” (27%) and “copay” (29%) when surveyed National Association of Insurance Commissioners (NAIC).
 Around 35% said they could define “out of pocket.”
 Just 19% said they understood the term “out-of-network.”

 Engaging with insurance is key to developing a strong sense of financial security.
 You can accrue significant savings from the right health, auto or renters policy.
-These can prevent many Americans from taking on crippling debt.
+This may prevent many Americans from taking on crippling debt.

 Here are the top insurance terms your Gen Z employees should know and why they matter.